DigiBP/digibp-weisshorn/README.md

 By applying this approach, every possible combination is covered.
 <br>
 <br>
-No picture is shared within this readme, as the table contains 13 inputs with 32 rows.
+No picture is shared within this readme, as the table contains 13 inputs with 35 rows.
 Please follow the link to the dmn and boolean truth table for further studies: <br> <br>
 dmn: digibp-weisshorn/src/main/resources/modelling/Decicion Table_v1-6_Application Assessment.dmn <br>
-truth table: digibp-weisshorn/To-Be Process/ Decicion Table_v1-4_Application Assessment.xlsx
+truth table: digibp-weisshorn/To-Be Process/ Decicion Table_v1-4_Application Assessment.xlsx<br>
-<br><br>
+Note for the truth table: Just the possible combinations leading to a rejection of the application are in the truth table.
+The inputs "Yes" or "No" are projected as booleans 1 and 0.
+To cover all combinations a boolean truth table is applied.

 ## TO-BE Digitalized Process
 ![](https://github.com/DigiBP/digibp-weisshorn/blob/master/Wiki/Process%20Model_v1-9-Health%20Insurance%20Application.jpeg?raw=true)